privateerproj/privateer/README.md

 Privateer has been meticulously crafted with infrastructure engineers in mind.
 If you're seeking to validate your resources against regulations, taxonomies, or standards, Privateer is your trusted companion.
 With a user-friendly interface and powerful features, you can now effortlessly navigate the complexities of resource validation.

-## Using Privateer Raids
+## Using Privateer Plugins

-There are several key benefits to Privateer Raids:
+There are several key benefits to Privateer Plugins:

-- **Community-Driven Raids:** Our open development model ensures that Raids are crafted and maintained collaboratively by the community, reflecting a wealth of expertise and insights.
+- **Community-Driven Plugins:** Our open development model ensures that Plugins are crafted and maintained collaboratively by the community, reflecting a wealth of expertise and insights.
 - **Comprehensive Resource Validation:** Privateer empowers you to validate a diverse array of resources in a single execution.
 No more piecemeal validation processes; instead, experience efficiency and thoroughness in one go.
-- **Consistent Machine-Readable Output:** Regardless of the specific Raid, you're guaranteed a standardized, machine-readable test output.
+- **Consistent Machine-Readable Output:** Regardless of the specific Plugin, you're guaranteed a standardized, machine-readable test output.
 This consistency simplifies the automation and integration of test results, enabling seamless decision-making.
 - **Empowering Service Providers:** Privateer finds its calling in projects like Compliant Financial Infrastructure and Common Cloud Controls within FINOS.
-Service providers can leverage Privateer Raids developed by FINOS to certify resources for use in regulated industries, such as insurance and banking.
+Service providers can leverage Privateer Plugins developed by FINOS to certify resources for use in regulated industries, such as insurance and banking.

 ## Install the Privateer CLI